Lie algebras and Higher torsion in p-groups: Abstract

 \section{Abstract}

-We study exceptional torsion in the integral cohomology of a family of $p$-groups associated to $p$-adic Lie algebras.
+The primary aim of this paper is to study exceptional torsion in the integral cohomology of a family of $p$-groups associated to $p$-adic Lie algebras.
 A spectral sequence $E_r^{*,*}[\mathfrak{g}]$ is defined for any Lie algebra $\mathfrak{g}$ which models the Bockstein spectral sequence of the corresponding group in characteristic $p$.

-This spectral sequence is then studied for complex semisimple Lie algebras like $\mathfrak{sl}_n(\mathbb{C})$, and the results there are transferred to the corresponding $p$-group via the intermediary arithmetic Lie algebra defined over $\mathbb{Z}$.
+This spectral sequence is then studied for complex semisimple Lie algebras like $\mathfrak{sl}_n(\mathbb{C})$ and the results there are transferred to the corresponding $p$-group via the intermediary arithmetic Lie algebra defined over $\mathbb{Z}$.
+The results obtained this way for a fixed Lie algebra scheme like $\mathfrak{sl}_n(-)$ hold in a range in the corresponding Bockstein spectral sequence for all but finitely many primes depending on the chosen range.